GasStationTV/gstv-invenco-integration/gstv-initiated-messages/configuration-network/configuration-network.md

       - **filename** - _required_ - Filename - including file extension - of video to control.
       - **expiryHours** - _required_ - The number of hours a video can play before expiring and being swapped out or removed from playback.
 The timing starts from the time the site receives the video file.
       - **swapFilename** - Filename - including file extension - of video file to play if the expiryHours value has been exceeded.
 If blank, no video should play in the loop during the spot.
-  - **blankoutvideo** - Video file - including file extension - to play continuously when a Site is closed.
   - **volume** - Array of volume level settings.
     - **startTime** - _if volume array exists this is required_ - The local time represented in HH:MM using 24 hour time that the volume setting will take effect.
     - **level** - _if volume array exists this is required_ - The volume level to be set at the site represented as a number between 0 (no audio) and 100 (highest volume setting).